iskendria-pub/iskendria/README.md

 The system will set the remaining properties as follows:

+* The creation time and the modification time are set to the current time according to the host that prepares the command to be sent to the blockchain.
 * The hash is calculated from the PDF text.
 * The manuscript format should be set to PDF.
 * The version number is one more than the version number of the previous version.
 * The new manuscript is added to the manuscript thread.
 * The status is set to INIT.
 * the journal equals the journal of the previous version.
+* The list of reviews, the volume, the first page and the last page are made empty.

 AX-1560: The Client tool should allow everyone in the list of authors to sign for being author.
 When every author has signed, the status should go to NEW or REVIEWABLE.
+The state will be NEW when the manuscript thread has isReviewable = false.
+Otherwise, the state will be REVIEWABLE.

 AX-1570: The Client tool should allow an editor to change the manuscript status from NEW to REVIEWABLE.
 An editor applies here to the journal of the manuscript.
-This change is applied to all manuscripts in the manuscript thread, property isReviewable in AX-1513.
+This change is applied to all manuscripts in the manuscript thread.
+All manuscripts in the thread with status NEW should be updated to REVIEWABLE.
+The isReviewable property of the thread should be set (AX-1513).

 AX-1580: The Client tool should allow reviewers to write reviews.
 This is allowed for documents that are not in state INIT or NEW.